JooNiv/QCut/docs/Usage.rst

    np.set_printoptions(formatter={"float": lambda x: f"{x:0.6f}"})

    print(f"QCut expectation values:{np.array(expectation_values)}")
+   print(f"Noisy expectation values with fake backend:{np.array(exps)}")
    print(f"Exact expectation values with ideal simulator :{np.array(exact_expvals)}")

 ``QCut circuit knitting expectation values: [0.007532 0.007532 -0.003662 1.010128]``

+``Noisy expectation values with fake backend:[0.478516 0.621094 0.558594 0.689453]``

 ``Exact expectation values with ideal simulator :[0.000000 0.000000 0.000000 1.000000]``

-As we can see QCut is able to accurately reconstruct the expectation values.
+As we can see QCut is able to accurately reconstruct the expectation values and be more accurate that just using the fake backend as is.
 (Note that since this is a probabilistic method the results vary a bit each run)

+Additionally we can execute QCut using the ideal Aer simulator and see that we get (practically) exact results:

 Click :download:`here <examples/QCutBasicUsage.ipynb>` to download example notebook.